-1. All registered mushers must attend the mandatory mushers meeting.
+All registered mushers must attend the mandatory mushers meeting on Friday night prior to the race.
+The 2019 meeting time will be announced online and all entered mushers will be notified.
 Roll call will be taken at the start of the meeting.
 Late mushers may be penalized at the Race Marshal’s discretion.

-1. In the 12 dog, 80 mile race, teams must start with 9-12 dogs, and finish with at least 8 dogs in the team.
-Teams entered in the 8 dog, 80 mile race must start with 7-8 dogs and finish with at least 6 dogs.
-Teams in the 6 dog, 80 mile race must start with 5-6 dogs, and finish with at least 4 dogs.
-Teams entered in the 4 dog, 10 mile race must start with 2-4 dogs and finish with at least 2 dogs.
+Teams in the 6 dog, 36 mile race must start with 5-6 dogs, and finish with at least 4 dogs.
+Teams entered in the 4 dog, 11 mile race must start with 2-4 dogs and finish with at least 2 dogs.

 The intent of the rules concerning the use of drugs, injectable vitamins, and/or nutrients in racing sled dogs is to insure that all competing dogs are racing in a state of acceptable normal health, with natural ability.
 This is to insure the safety, health, and well being of the dogs.

 Allowable drugs that may be administered by the driver: